abhaycoderr/Mallcustomer/README.md

-# House Price Prediction using Machine Learning
+# Mall Customer Segmentation using Machine Learning

 ## Overview
-This project implements a House Price Prediction System using machine learning techniques to estimate property prices based on features such as area, number of rooms, location, and amenities.
+This project focuses on customer segmentation using machine learning techniques to group mall customers based on their demographic and behavioral characteristics.

-The project demonstrates an end-to-end machine learning workflow, including data preprocessing, feature engineering, model training, evaluation, and prediction.
+Customer segmentation is an important task in retail analytics, enabling businesses to understand customer behavior and design targeted marketing strategies.
+This project demonstrates an end-to-end workflow including data preprocessing, clustering, and visualization.

 ---

 ## Problem Statement
-Accurately predicting house prices is a key challenge in the real estate domain.
-The goal is to build a regression model that can estimate property prices based on multiple input features and provide reliable predictions.
+Given a dataset of mall customers, the objective is to segment customers into distinct groups based on their spending behavior and income patterns.
+These segments can help businesses identify high-value customers and optimize marketing strategies.

 ---

-## Objectives
-- Develop a regression-based machine learning model
-- Perform data preprocessing and feature engineering
-- Analyze relationships between features and target variable
-- Evaluate model performance using standard metrics

----

 ## Dataset Description

-The dataset contains structured information about houses and their corresponding prices.
+The project uses the **Mall Customers Dataset**, which is commonly used for learning clustering techniques.

+### Dataset Characteristics:
+- Total Records: ~200 customers
+- Total Features: 5
+- No missing values

 ### Features:
-- Area (square feet)
-- Number of bedrooms
-- Number of bathrooms
+- **CustomerID** – Unique identifier for each customer
-- Location / neighborhood
+- **Gender** – Male / Female
-- Age of property
+- **Age** – Age of the customer
-- Additional amenities (if available)

-### Target Variable:
-- House Price

-### Dataset Characteristics:
-- Structured tabular dataset
-- Mix of numerical and categorical features
-- Requires preprocessing such as encoding and scaling
+- **Annual Income (k$)** – Yearly income in thousand dollars
+- **Spending Score (1–100)** – Score assigned based on purchasing behavior

+This dataset contains both demographic and behavioral data, making it suitable for clustering and segmentation tasks. :contentReference[oaicite:0]{index=0}

 ---

 ## Methodology

 ### Data Preprocessing
-- Handling missing values
+- Checked for missing values
-- Encoding categorical variables
+- Selected relevant features (Income & Spending Score)
-- Feature scaling (normalization/standardization)
+- Feature scaling for clustering

 ### Exploratory Data Analysis
-- Distribution analysis of features
+- Distribution of age, income, and spending score
-- Correlation analysis
-- Identification of outliers
+- Relationship between income and spending

-### Model Development
+### Model Implementation
-- Regression model (Linear Regression / specify your model)
-- Train-test split for evaluation

-### Evaluation Metrics
-- Mean Squared Error (MSE)
-- Root Mean Squared Error (RMSE)
-- R² Score
+- Applied **K-Means Clustering algorithm**
+- Used **Elbow Method** to determine optimal number of clusters

+K-Means groups similar data points by minimizing the distance between data points and cluster centroids. :contentReference[oaicite:1]{index=1}

 ---

-## Model Performance

-- R² Score: 0.68
-- Mean Squared Error (MSE): Moderate
-- Root Mean Squared Error (RMSE): Moderate

-### Performance Analysis
-The model achieves reasonable performance but is limited by:
-- Dataset size
-- Linear assumptions of the model
-- Limited feature engineering

-The results are realistic and highlight areas for improvement rather than overfitting.
+## Results and Insights

+The model identifies **approximately 5 customer segments**, such as:

+- High income, high spending (premium customers)
+- High income, low spending
+- Low income, high spending
+- Average income and spending
+- Low income, low spending

+These clusters help businesses:
+- Identify target customers
+- Improve marketing strategies
+- Increase customer retention

+Clustering enables discovery of hidden patterns in data without labeled outputs, making it a powerful unsupervised learning technique. :contentReference[oaicite:2]{index=2}

 ---

+## Performance Evaluation

+Since this is an **unsupervised learning problem**, traditional accuracy metrics are not used.

+Evaluation is based on:
+- Cluster separation (visual clarity)
+- Elbow method optimization
+- Business interpretability of clusters

+---

 ## Tech Stack
 - Python
-- Scikit-learn
 - Pandas
 - NumPy
+- Matplotlib
-- Matplotlib / Seaborn
+- Seaborn
+- Scikit-learn

 ---